- Start date: January

 The Network aims to foster knowledge sharing, facilitate discussion and enable networking opportunities with the very best business professional in industry.
 Every year the Network organises Glasgow Business Summit, which is the first-ever student-led business conference in Scotland and brings together students with leading businesses from across the UK.

-Minimum second-class Honours degree, or overseas equivalent (see our country pages for further information) in business, economics, engineering or the social sciences.
+Minimum second-class Honours degree, or overseas equivalent (view the entry requirements for your country) in business, economics, engineering or the social sciences.
 Applications from those with other degrees are also encouraged.